Seventeenth Sunday after Pentecost Year A

 When do we notice God at work?

-However, a second problem arises for Janzen, for the people seem to focus on God's need to act when there's no water, but seemed to take the water for granted when it was plentiful in the past.
+However, a second problem arises for Janzen, for the people seem to focus on God's need to act when there's no water, but when it was plentiful in the past, they took it for granted.
 "Which experiences," Janzen asks, "the negative or the positive, shall we take as the most reliable evidence concerning God in the world and in our lives?"
 (Exodus, Westminster Bible Companion).

 Sustained by the future

 Janzen draws a parallel between the doubts of the people at Rephidim, and our own doubts at different points in our lives, when things get tough.
 In response, he calls us to remember "oasis points in our past," when we had everything we needed and it was easy to say that God is good, but also to count on a future that draws us forward, and "give[s] us a foretaste of what lies ahead."